Bobsleigh-Germany's Nolte holds nerve to retain Two-Woman title

-CORTINA D'AMPEZZO, Italy, Feb 21 : Germany's Laura Nolte was faultless in the Two-Woman bobsleigh on Saturday, taking gold with Deborah Levi in the event for the second successive Olympics a week after losing out on the Monobob title by four hundredths of a second with a final-run stumble.
+CORTINA D'AMPEZZO, Italy, Feb 21 : Germany's Laura Nolte was faultless in the Two-Woman bobsleigh on Saturday, taking gold with Deborah Levi for the second successive Olympics a week after losing out on the Monobob title by four hundredths of a second with a final-run stumble.

 Compatriot Lisa Buckwitz, a former champion as a brakewoman, took silver, ahead of Kaillie Humphries, who won the 2010 and 2014 golds for Canada but now represents the United States.